carpentries-incubator/machine-learning-neural-python/episodes/03-data_prep.md

 Now we have some data to work with, let's start building our model.

 :::::::::::::::::::::::::::::::::::::::: keypoints

+- Data should be split into separate sets for training, validation, and testing to fairly evaluate model performance.
+- TensorFlow expects input images in the shape (batch, height, width, channels).
+- Data augmentation increases the variety of training data by applying random transformations.
-- Data augmentation can help to avoid overfitting.
+- Augmented images help reduce overfitting and improve generalization to new data.

 ::::::::::::::::::::::::::::::::::::::::::::::::::